 - A Penn State identification card is required to obtain the University Park student price.
 Each University Park student is eligible for one discounted ticket per event per ID.
 A grant from the University Park Student Fee Board makes University Park student prices possible.

 - All artists, programs, dates, and times are subject to change.

-Center for the Performing Arts members, at the Friend and higher levels, may exchange tickets for another Center for the Performing Arts 2021–2022 presentation without paying a service fee.
-Individual-event ticket buyers who are not eligible members may exchange for another 2020–2021 presentation for a $4-per-ticket fee.
+Center for the Performing Arts members may exchange tickets for another Center for the Performing Arts 2022–2023 presentation without paying a service fee.
+Individual-event ticket buyers who are not members may exchange for another 2022–2023 presentation for a $4-per-ticket fee.
 If you can’t attend one of the performances for which you purchased tickets, you may return those tickets prior to the presentation and apply the face value toward the purchase of another event.

 For Center for the Performing Arts members only: if you’re not sure at the time you return tickets which other performance you want to attend, we’ll hold a credit in your account until the end of the current season.
 When the season ends, the credited funds will be forfeited.

 Tickets must be returned to the Arts Ticket Center at Eisenhower Auditorium no later than noon on the day of a weeknight performance or by noon on the Friday before a weekend performance.